aparame/Neural_Verification/README.md

 ├── dataset/
   ├── processed_images/ # Contains the pre-processed front camera images
   ├── combined_file.csv # Action value information
-├── encodings/processed # Contains infomration about the latent space encodings for each trained GM-VAE and specification to be verified
+├── encodings/processed # Contains information about the latent space encodings for each trained GM-VAE and specification to be verified
 ├── results #Saved verification results
 ├── saved_models/ # Stores trained models (GM-VAE, NNC, and combined models) ├── training_plots #Some plots generated in the training process as shown in the paper